-Free Press and Free Press Action Fund are independent, interrelated and autonomous organizations.
+Free Press and Free Press Action are independent, interrelated and autonomous organizations.
 Each is governed by a board of directors.
 Directors serve as volunteers and work together as a policymaking body.

 Craig has led Free Press and Free Press Action since 2011.
 For more than 15 years, he has been a leader in major campaigns at Free Press to safeguard Net Neutrality, stop media consolidation, oppose unchecked surveillance, defend public media and sustain quality journalism.

 Ben is the director of policy and advocacy at Luminate.
 He previously served as the director of the Stiftung Neue Verantwortung, a Berlin think tank, and as a senior advisor to New America's Open Technology Institute.
 He also led the technology-policy advisory group for the 2016 Clinton presidential campaign.
 Prior to that he served as the policy adviser for innovation at the State Department and as the policy director at Free Press.

 Michael is a former commissioner and acting chairman of the Federal Communications Commission, where he served from 2001–2011.
 Michael continues to be active in the fight for media democracy, ubiquitous broadband and an open internet as a special adviser to Common Cause’s Media and Democracy Reform Initiative.

 Olga M. Davidson

 Holly earned her Ph.D. from Princeton University in Near Eastern Studies.
 She is on the faculty of the Institute for the Study of Muslim Societies and Civilizations at Boston University, where she has served as a research fellow since 2009.
 She is a trustee of the Woodcock Foundation and has chaired the board of the Ilex Foundation since 1999.